 TOOL KIT and OWNER'S MANUAL

-The tool kit can be used for simple maintenance procedures and emergency repairs.
+The owner's manual and tool kit can be used to perform simple maintenance procedures and emergency repairs.
 Keep these items on the boat so that they will always be available if you need them.